gbraekmans/enshure/readme.rst

 Easy-extendable and dependencyless configuration management for Linux, BSD and OS X.
 It's written in portable shell script, and works in bash, dash, ksh, mksh and zsh.

-You should be using enSHure because it's:

 - Easy installable, just download the archive or clone this repository.
-Even the most minimal systems are able to run enSHure without extra dependencies.
+- No dependencies, even the most minimal systems can run it.
 - Portable, POSIX-compliance makes it work on any operating system.
-- Documented, First the documentation is written, then the tests and only then the code.
-- Logging all it's operations and every modification can be traced through the log file.
+- Well documented, from user to developer
+- Logs everything, so you can easily trace where the modification to the system was made.

 Usage
 -----